campa-consortium/generator_standard/README.md

 VOCs objects specify the following fields:

 Inputs:
-  - `variables`: defines the names and types of input parameters that will be passed to an objective function need to be chosen in order to solve the optimization problem
+  - `variables`: defines the names and types of input parameters that will be passed to an objective function in order to solve the optimization problem.
-  - `constants` (optional): defines the names and values of constant values that will be passed alongside `variables` to the objective function
+  - `constants` (optional): defines the names and values of constant values that will be passed alongside `variables` to the objective function.

 Outputs:
-  - `objectives`: defines the names and types of function outputs that will be optimized or characterized
+  - `objectives`: defines the names and types of function outputs that will be optimized or explored.
   - `constraints` (optional): defines the names and types of function outputs that will used as constraints that need to be satisfied for a valid solution to the optimization problem.
   - `observables` (optional): defines the names of any other function outputs that should be passed to the generator (alongside the `objectives` and `constraints`).